MLZ is a cooperation between:

 Detector system

 • Standard PGAA with Compton suppression (60-% HPGe detector surrounded by BGO scintillator in anti-coincidence mode).
-LEGe detector available for high resolution measurements in the low-energy region.
+LEGe detector available for high-resolution measurements in the low-energy region.

-• Separate low-background chamber with 30 % HPGe detector and DSpec-50 unit for recording of decay spectra after in-beam sample activation
+• Separate low-background chamber with 30 % HPGe detector and DSpec-50 unit for the recording of decay spectra after in-beam sample activation

-• Energy range: 30 keV – 12,000 keV
+• Energy range: 30 – 12,000 keV

 • Detector #1: n-type high-purity germanium (HPGe) detector (manufactured by Ortec) with a relative efficiency of 60 % surrounded by bismuth germanate (BGO) scintillator annulus for Compton suppression.

-• Detector #2: n-type low-energy HPGe (LEGe) detector (manufactured by Canberra) for the detection of low-energy gamma ray (typically <1MeV) surrounded by bismuth germanate (BGO) scintillator annulus for Compton suppression.
+• Detector #2: n-type low-energy HPGe (LEGe) detector (manufactured by Canberra) for the detection of low-energy gamma ray (typically < 1 MeV) surrounded by bismuth germanate (BGO) scintillator annulus for Compton suppression.

 • Detector #3: n-type high-purity germanium (HPGe) detector (manufactured by Ortec) with a relative efficiency of 30 % surrounded by sodium iodide scintillator annulus for Compton suppression.